webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 1. When underway use the lower right rocker-button to completely evacuate the toilet bowl.
 1. The Status LED should blink green.
 If blinking yellow the water is probably brackish and concentrated salt water needs to be added.

-Your toilet will love you and your holding tank will go many miles further between pump-outs.
+#### Acid Treatment/Electrode Cleaning

+Cleaning is recommended every SIX MONTHS or if red light and warning for low electrode amps are always on during treatment cycle.

+1. Flush a 2/3rds full toilet bowl and activate the Electroscan four times, allowing all waste to be treated.
+2. Turn off water supply and flush toilet as dry as possible.
+3. Turn Electroscan Power off
+4. Disconnect Red, White and orange wires with spade connectors at Electroscan control box.
+WARNING: electro scan must not be activated without disconnecting electrode and motor wires while muriatic acid solution is in the system.
+5. In plastic bucket combine 1.5 pints (.852 liters) of muriatic acid with 3 gallons (13.635 liters) of fresh water.
+(16 water to 1 acid.)
+6. Carefully pour solution into the toilet and flush until bowl is as dry as possible.
+7. Pour one gallon (3.8 liters) of additional fresh water into bowl to dilute any acid remaining.
+8. Allow to stand for between 45 minutes and 3 hours.
+9. Turn on water supply and flush only the toilet (WITHOUT activating the Electroscan) a minimum of 10 gallons (38.0 liters) of water to dilute and discharge muriatic acid solution.
+9. Reconnect wires and turn power on to Electroscan.

+### Forward Head

 Excessive use of flushing water will increase the need for pump-outs.
 Conservative use of flushing water is essential.
 Everyone on board should be instructed in good marine toilet habits.
+Your toilet will love you and your holding tank will go many miles further between pump-outs.
 WARNING: Resistance on the toilet pump handle almost always indicates a full holding tank, (or a closed discharge valve) DO NOT FORCE!!!!
 Investigate first.
 Undue force can rupture holding tank cleanout plates or blow off waste hoses.

 When leaving the boat for more than a day, we suggest pumping out the holding tanks, flush thoroughly with fresh water, and add some deodorising chemical.
 Wastes left to "cook" over a period of time will cause an offensive odour in the boat which may be difficult or near impossible to get rid of.

-### Holding Tanks
+#### Holding Tank

-The SAGA 43 has one complete waste systems which are designed to be legal in any location.
-Waste may be held in holding tanks until a dockside pump out station is reached; or waste in holding tanks may be evacuated overboard by on-board electric macerator pumps, where legal; or waste may be discharged directly overboard from the toilets, where legal.
+In addition to the Electroscan in the main head this SAGA 43 has one complete waste systems which is designed to be legal in any location.
+Waste may be held in the holding tank until a dockside pump out station is reached; or waste in holding tanks may be evacuated overboard by on-board electric macerator pumps, where legal; or waste may be discharged directly overboard from the toilets, where legal.

-### Y-Valve
+#### Y-Valve

 Each toilet discharge hose is connected to a Y-valve which can be selected to m either divert waste into the holding tank or discharge it directly overboard through a seacock (in which case the overboard discharge seacock must also be open).
 The Y-valve is conveniently located near each toilet and is clearly T